 Karen Stokes has been an archivist with the society since 1994.
 She has a BA in English from the College of Charleston and an MS in library and information science from the University of South Carolina.
 Her main focus is the processing and cataloging of our wonderful manuscript collection, and her primary area of interest is South Carolina in the Confederacy.
 She has published a number of articles and books on this subject including Faith, Valor and Devotion: The Civil War Letters of William Porcher DuBose, A Confederate Englishman, Days of Destruction: Augustine Thomas Smythe and the Civil War Siege of Charleston, The Immortal 600, Confederate South Carolina, and South Carolina Civilians in Sherman’s Path.

-A native of Greenville SC, Brandon Reid, works the reference desk for SCHS.
-He received a BA in political science from the College of Charleston in 2016, and his master’s degree in Holocaust Studies from Royal Holloway University of London in December 2017.
-Brandon interned with the Jewish Heritage Collection, located within Special Collections at the College of Charleston, throughout his last year as an undergraduate student.
-With the support and mentorship of the collections curator, Dale Rosengarten and assistant archivist Alyssa Neely, Brandon gained valuable experience in archival and library related works.
+A native of Greenville, Brandon received a BA in political science from the College of Charleston in 2016 and his master’s degree in Holocaust Studies from Royal Holloway University of London in December 2017.
+He interned with the Jewish Heritage Collection, located within Special Collections at the College of Charleston, throughout his last year as an undergraduate student.
+With the support and mentorship of the collections curator, Dale Rosengarten and assistant archivist Alyssa Neely, he gained valuable experience in archival and library related works.
 Brandon returned to Charleston and to the Jewish Heritage Collection as a part-time employee in late 2017, processing oral histories and working with various aspects of the collection.
-He remains dedicated to persevering southern Jewish history, the history of the LGBT community in the south, and to sharing his passion for both the Upstate and the Lowcountry with patrons at the reference desk.
+He remains dedicated to persevering southern Jewish history, the history of the LGBT community in the south, and to sharing his passion for both the Upcountry and the Lowcountry with patrons.